ArashCh/Data-Analysis-Portfolio/Python/Maven Analytics - Airbnb Listings & Reviews/Readme.md

 ## Tools and Techniques
 - **Python & Pandas:** Used for data manipulation, cleaning, and aggregation tasks to create the required DataFrames.
+  - You can find my code (an ipynb file) here as well.
+I've asked [Mr. Chris Dutton](https://mavenanalytics.io/meet-the-team/chris-dutton) directly for his permission for sharing the code on my portfolio)
 - **Matplotlib:** Utilized for creating and customizing visualizations.

 ![MavenAnalytics Badge](https://github.com/ArashCh/Data-Analysis-Portfolio/blob/master/Python/Maven%20Analytics%20-%20Airbnb%20Listings%20%26%20Reviews/MavenAnalytics-Airbnb-Listing-Badge.png)

+The Guided Project on [Maven Analytics](https://mavenanalytics.io/) is instructed by [Mr. Chris Bruehl](https://mavenanalytics.io/meet-the-team/chris-bruehl)

 ---
 **Author:** [A. Arash Chitgar](https://www.linkedin.com/in/a-arash-chitgar/)